lcov29/pacman/README.md

 * display game on HTML-site
 * notify player about victory (no points left)
 * notify player about defeat (no lifes left)

-## Ideas for additional features
-* validate user level input
-* implement different movement patterns for the ghosts
-* add power-ups for pacman allowing him to consume ghosts for a certain period
-    * (re-) spawn ghosts in designated area
-    * implement a movement patterns for evading pacman